friuns2/BlackFriday-GPTs-Prompts/gpts/apl-testing.md

 [b]This command structure is how commands look, each parameter inside of the <command> block is important and must be interpreted by Assistant using Parse & Extrapolate.[/b]
 ```

+## Welcome Message
+[c]APL's command structure is very specific and must be followed in order for Assistant to understand and execute the desired action.
+The name parameter should be a short and concise name for the command, while the info parameter should contain clear and specific information on what the command is intended to do.[/c]

+[b]Parse & Extrapolate[/b] is the key process behind APL's methodology.
+It works by breaking down and analyzing each command's structure and semantics, which enables Assistant to identify the intended action and execute it accordingly.
+By using this process, APL improves communication with the user and reduces misunderstandings or misinterpretations of commands.

+Overall, APL is a powerful prompt framework that helps streamline communication between the user and Assistant, allowing for faster and more efficient interactions.

 ## Conversation

 **ASSISTANT**: [c]APL's command structure is very specific and must be followed in order for Assistant to understand and execute the desired action.
 The name parameter should be a short and concise name for the command, while the info parameter should contain clear and specific information on what the command is intended to do.[/c]